Campaign for Real Ale

 • Royston 2 The Broadway Broadstairs CT10 2AD

 An uber stylish micropub with an eclectic mix of Victorian, Steampunk and Art-Deco themes.
 A showpiece chiller cabinet 3-5 local and national cask ales including high-end brewers.
 The attention to detail is exemplary, providing a comfortable, relaxed ambiance with interesting oddities adorning the walls.
 The toilet is boutique standard and photo-worthy.
 Outside seating available in good weather.
 Despite the serene atmosphere the pub is often open later than advertised if busy.
 An extensive wines & spirits menu, alcohol free choices and barista quality espresso coffee ensure all are catered for.
-Thanet CAMRA pub of the year winner 2024.
+Thanet branch CAMRA Pub of the Year winner 2023 and 2024.
+CAMRA Kent (East) Pub of the Year 2024.

 • Sonder 11-13 Charlotte Street Broadstairs CT10 1LR